genicam/harvesters/README.rst

     :alt: Device attribute
     :scale: 40 %

 This button is used to show the device attribute dialog.
-The shortcut key is ``Ctrl/Command+a``.
+The shortcut key is ``Ctrl+a``.
 The device attribute dialog offers you to a way to intuitively control device attribute over a GUI.

 ========================
 Showing the about dialog